hamon-in/lycaeum.in/_posts/2014-10-31-mentoring_course_starting_again.markdown

 I'm now calling for new batch of students.
 If you have any questions about the course, please [contact me](http://thelycaeum.in/contact.html).
 If you're genuinely interested in registering, please fill in [the registration form](https://docs.google.com/forms/d/1IGzbzr6PjGOqrja0FAHizod3Em7a57lQ7ToLeM0zYSw/viewform).
 To stay upto date about this and any other courses that I conduct, please sign up on the [lycaeum mailing list](https://groups.google.com/forum/#!forum/the-lycaeum).

 The course is designed for people who are interested in programming and who have some basic experience with it.
-November is going to be exam season for most colleges in Kerala so the course will probably start somewhere in mid to late December.
+November was exam season for most colleges in Kerala.
+This announcement goes out in December and the course will probably start somewhere in mid to late January.